alikariminik/My-Gov-Milestone-Project-3/README.md

 ## Testing
 During testing of my site, I incorporated a Behaviour Driven Development (BDD).
 Through my continuous BDD testing, I was able to identify issues with my site such as: problems relating to responsiveness which was fixed through additional media queries which can be found in [style.css](static/css/style.css).

+After having added in all of the websites pages, I devised a step-by-step guide which captures what any user to the site may try to achieve when visiting the site.
+These were as follows:
+1. Open the website - *check to see if all of the contents load successfully - this will be done on every subsequent page opened
+2. Click on the "Sign Up!" button.
+3. Create a new account and attempt to create one which does not meet the password minimum character requirements.
+Ensure log in directs back to the Home Page.
+4. Check that the "You are already logged in!" message shows where the "Sign Up" and "Log In" buttons originally were.
+Click "Log Out".
+Check that Log Out Flash Message shows and is closeable by clicking on the X icon.
+5. Try to Sign up a new account using the same account name as the already created one to ensure that this does not accept a new account creation.
+6. Click on the "Log In" page.
+Try logging in with incorrect account and password details to ensure this fails.
+Try again with correct Account Name and incorrect password.
+Ensure the same flash message appears so that it is not distinguishable whether the password or account name was wrong.
+7. Log In correctly.
+8. Click on "Cabinet".
+Check to see if the Edit and Delete Icons appear correctly.
+9. Add in a new Cabinet Member.
+Enter the form details and ensure that each input field meets their requirements and that no field can be left unpopulated other than Profile Picture (URL).
+After submitting the form, check that the new cabinet member shows at the bottom of the screen.
+10. Edit the details of the new Cabinet Member.
+Ensure that the updated details are reflected in the new Cabinet Members details.
+11. Delete the newly added in Cabinet Member.
+12. Click on Rishi Sunak's Portrait to access his Cabinet_Member page.
+Check that the details from the API load onto the site correctly and that button to navigate back to the cabinet page works.
+13. Click on the other Cabinet Members to check this works too.
+14. Sign out.
+15. Check the Add Button and Edit & Icons appear and that the text instructing users to log in / sign up are shown at the top of the Cabinet page under the title The Cabinet.
+16. Repeat using only a Keyboard.

+Having stepped through this, I noticed that the API which provides some background information on the Cabinet Member was broken as only /constituency/3698/overview was fetched from the API.
+This meant that the link would not open as intended this was a broken link.
+I created the function fixLink() which can be found in line 15 in cabinet_member.js.

+I then asked my partner to follow the above steps and let me know what she finds to which she confirmed there were none.

 ### Validator Testing
 * HTML